While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 We designed and wrote a monthly magazine for Dar Assayad publishing group featuring news and gossip from the Lebanese Advertising Souk.
 This, in some respects, led to my feature article in AdWeek the highly popular precursor to Haymarket's Campaign magazine.

-After gaining the Wellcome business I produced launch TV commercials for the main brand, coinciding with commercials for a major Kuwait bank and Pumbrose (Halal) sausages.
-Unfortunately, and mainly due to my partners inadequate pan-Arab credentials, meaning he had no Network, this left us finally open to a classic swindle, perpetrated and orchestrated by three major players in the Middle East's advertising industry.
+After gaining the Wellcome business, I produced launch TV commercials for the main brand, coinciding with commercials for a major Kuwait bank and Pumbrose (Halal) sausages.
+Unfortunately, and mainly due to my partner's inadequate pan-Arab credentials, meaning he had no Network, this left us finally open to a classic swindle, perpetrated and orchestrated by three major players in the Middle East's advertising industry.

 Ross are ready, good and ready for you